thegetty/quire-docs/content/documentation/site-deploy.md

 3. Compress the newly updated `site` folder.

 4. In Netlify, navigate to “Deploys” at the top of the page.
 You will see a blank space that reads, “Need to update your site."
 Simply drag-and-drop your new compressed `site` folder here and your link will be automatically updated.

+{{< q-class "box tip" >}}
+- One downside to manual deploys is that they can sometimes get stuck while uploading.
+To ensure a reliable deploy, use this option for Quire sites under 50MB and avoid individual files over 10MB.
+It's also recommended that you use the latest version of the Chrome browser.
+For more tips visit the [Netlify Support Forum](https://answers.netlify.com/t/support-guide-my-drag-and-drop-deploy-is-stuck-in-uploading-status/112).
+{{< /q-class >}}

 ### Continuous Deploy with Netlify